yasevplaton/ever-hack/README.md

 # ever-hack

-source code for Moscow City Hack 3rd track from EverTeam with ❤️
+for Moscow City Hack 3rd track from EverTeam with ❤️